riyansetiyadi/kalorize-api/readme.md

 3. Start the application by running the following command:
     ```shell
-    ./<application_name>
+    server.go
     ```

-    Replace `<application_name>` with the name of your application binary.

 4. Open your web browser and navigate to `http://localhost:8080` to access the application.

 ## Configuration

-By default, the application runs on port 8080.
-If you want to change the port, you can modify the code in your application's main file.
-Look for the following line:
+Feel free to change the database configuration in config.yaml.example.